buddycloud/buddycloud.com/content/pages/slate/api-new.md

 #Introduction

 Buddycloud has APIs optimised for both mobile and for web applications.

-The Buddycloud mobile API is REST based.
-The web API is designed for Javascript and node-based applications.
+* The REST API is optimised for mobile app development.
+* Every API call also has a matching Javascript call for realtime web application programming.

-To make Buddycloud as accessible as possible, all these API calls should work against the test instance running on buddycloud.org.
+<aside>To make Buddycloud as accessible as possible, all these API calls should work against the test instance running on buddycloud.org.
 Consider buddycloud.org a good reference implementation.
-Of course you are welcome to download the mobile or web API source code and run your own API.
+Of course you are welcome to download the mobile or web API source code and run your own API.</aside>

 ##Time Format
 All dates are in [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) format (example: "2012-08-21T22:31:20+0000").
 In [strftime](http://pubs.opengroup.org/onlinepubs/007908799/xsh/strftime.html) format, `*%Y-%m-%dT%H:%M:%SZ*`